Log in

 Product backlog refinement best practices

 Remember that you should never be “done” with a product backlog.
-Keeping your backlog alive keeps your product alive.
+Product backlog refinement is only one aspect of ongoing product backlog management.
 Here are some tips that can help keep your product backlog refined and ready for upcoming sprints.

 Work with only one product backlog